 Rwanda like other African countries has a rich history, very touching and fascinating.
 During the city tour you get to engage a lot in the historical sites that generally define Rwanda as a country.
 You get to learn how Rwanda grew into what it is now.
 Kigali alone gives you a sample of the beautiful hills that are all over the country, the people there are very friendly and welcoming.

 The driver will pick you up after your breakfast at around 09:00am.
-Your trip starts with the genocide memorial centre in Gisozi.
+Your trip starts with a visit to the genocide memorial centre in Gisozi.
 Here you will learn about the genocide that happened in Rwanda back in 1994, you will get an in depth of different stories from individuals, groups and the whole story first hand.

 The tools that were used are displayed, pictures of some of the people that were killed, interviews of the survivors are shown.
 A device can be provided that explains the pictures and items showcased, using three languages English, French and Kinyarwanda.
 Better yet, a tour guide that is also a staff witness is another option.
 There are also other genocides and holocausts that are told about that happened in different parts of the world.
 The tour here takes at least 1 and a half hours.